Sustainability Policy

 Vision

-- Sustainability Risks (Outside-in): Vive analyzes sustainability risks that may affect investment performance, such as environmental issues, social risks and governance challenges.
+- Sustainability Risks (Outside-in): Vive analyzes sustainability risks that may affect investment performance, such as environmental issues, social risks and poor corporate governance.
 These are referred to briefly as ESG factors: Environment, Social and Governance.
-We integrate these risks into our investment process to make informed decisions that enhance the robustness of our portfolios.
+We integrate these risks into our investment process to make informed selection decisions that enhance the robustness of our portfolios.

-- Sustainability Impact (Inside-out): Vive assesses the impact of its investments to limit negative impact and contribute to positive impact on sustainability goals.
-This enables our fund selection to pursue a more sustainable world.
+- Sustainability Impact (Inside-out): Vive considers the impact of its investments and strives to mitigate negative impacts.
+In addition, we pay attention to how our fund selection can contribute to a more sustainable world.
 We test this on the basis of the criteria in the Sustainable Finance Disclosure Regulation (SFDR).
 This is European legislation that thus provides an independent assessment framework.

 Application of SRI